Optimizing the Network Topology of a Linear Reservoir Computer: Numerical Verifications

 \section{Numerical Verifications}

 We validate the theoretical results through numerical simulations.
 Reservoir computer simulations are carried out in both MATLAB and Julia.
-The optimization problem is numerically solved using Ipopt, a nonlinear optimization solver, in combination with the JuMP modeling framework in Julia, following Algorithm \ref{optalg}.
-The procedure in the Algorithm \ref{optalg} is repeated with different initial values for $\boldsymbol{\lambda}_0$, which have been chosen from a uniform distribution over the interval $[-20,0]$ , and the best performance is stored as the optimal solution.
-The vector $\boldsymbol{\kappa}_0$ is then obtained using ridge regression, while $\boldsymbol{M}_0$, and $\boldsymbol{\theta}_0$ are computed according to Eq.\ \eqref{mag_phase}.
-(The implementation code is publicly available at \href{https://github.com/SahandTerami/LinearReservoirOptimization/tree/main}{here})
+The optimization problem is numerically solved using Ipopt, a nonlinear optimization solver, in combination with the JuMP modeling framework in Julia, following Algorithm \ref{optalg}, and the best performance is stored as the optimal solution.
+The optimization procedure in Algorithm~\ref{optalg} is nonconvex; therefore, it is executed multiple times with different initial values of $\lambda_0$.
+As the number of reservoir nodes increases, the dimensionality of the optimization problem also grows, which makes the search more challenging and necessitates a larger number of initial points to reliably approach an optimal solution.

+Two strategies are used in parallel to generate the initial guesses.
+The first strategy is a warm-start approach, in which Algorithm~\ref{optalg} is repeatedly executed using various initial values of the eigenvalues $\boldsymbol{\lambda}_0$, which we draw from a uniform distribution in the interval {$[-19,1]$}.
+For each selected $\lambda_0$, the optimization is run once, and the resulting optimized value is then used as the initial guess for the next iteration to escape local minima.
+This process continues until the number of initial points drawn from the uniform distribution reaches the predefined maximum number for the warm-start optimization.